mbaluev/the-form-client/README.md

 ## Using Docker

 1. [Install Docker](https://docs.docker.com/get-docker/) on your machine
-2. Build your container: `docker build -t the-form .`
+2. Build your container: `docker build -t the-form-client .`
-3. Run your container: `docker run -p 80:3000 the-form`
+3. Run your container: `docker run -p 80:3000 the-form-client`

 You can view your images created with `docker images`